-Category Number Brief description of the cases Actual attacks on journalists Types of actual attacks may include actual physical or mental harm, kidnapping, invasion of home/office, seized equipment, arbitrary detention, failed assassination attempts, etc. One of the worst cases involved camera operator Bardh Bekteshi, followed by Pleurat Salihu, who suffered a broken arm.
-Dorentina Thaqi was hit on the head with a stone, alongside other journalists and cameras in front of the Leposavia town hall.
-Journalist Valon Syla, was assaulted by a group of three individuals following his appearance on a television debate, which he attends regularly.
-Vullnet Krasniqi and camera operator Arber Latifi were also physically attacked by a group of protesters on August 11th in Prizren.
-Additionally, the same camera operator from Nacionale was assaulted three weeks prior in Gjakova.
-During a protest organized by the PSD Political Party, a group of journalists were attacked by Kosovo Police members, who used tear gas against them.
-In May 2023, journalists from different media outlets were attacked by the Serbian protesters in the Municipality of Leposavia.
-While they were on a live broadcast, several women could be seen attempting to obstruct reporters from KOHA, RTV Dukagjini, and other media outlets from reporting in this municipality.
-In May 2023, journalists from Tevởi Informed the Association of Journalists of Kosovo that some individuals had broken their cameras while they were reporting in the Municipality of Leposavic.
-In May 2023, journalists reporting from the Municipality of Zveçan were attacked by the local protesters while reporting in Zuezar.
-On May 31, many journalists reporting from the Municipality of Zveçan were attacked by the local protesters while attempting to film the moment of an attack on a Kosovo Police weikele.
-Among the injured was camera operator Albin Rahmani, who had leg injuries.
-On June 16t, journalist Quergeas Sinani from Klan Kosova was injured in her right leg by masked protesters while reporting in Leposaviq.
-On June 16t, 2023, journalist Querdresa Sinani from ArtMotion was attacked by thas
+- One of the worst cases involved camera operator Bardh Bekteshi, followed by Pleurat Salihu, who suffered a broken arm. - Dorentina Thaqi was hit on the head with a stone, alongside other journalists and cameras in front of the Leposaviq town hall. - Journalist Valon Syla, was assaulted by a group of three individuals following his appearance on a television debate, which he attends regularly. - Vullnet Krasniqi and camera operator Arber Latifi were also physically attacked by a group of protesters on August 11th in Prizren. - Additionally, the same camera operator from Nacionale was assaulted three weeks prior in Gjakova. - During a protest organized by the PSD Political Party, a group of journalists were attacked by Kosovo Police members, who used tear gas against them. - In May 2023, journalists from different media outlets were attacked by the Serbian protesters in the Municipality of Leposaviq.
+While they were on a live broadcast, several women could be seen attempting to obstruct reporters from KOHA, RTV Dukagjini, and other media outlets from reporting in this municipality. - In May 2023, journalists from Tëvë1 informed the Association of Journalists of Kosovo that some individuals had broken their cameras while they were reporting in the Municipality of Leposavic. - In May 2023, journalists from Kanal10 had their vehicles damaged while reporting in the northern part of the country, particularly in Zveçan. - Journalist Lirie Dibrani and camera operator Berat Bahtiri from RTV21 were physically assaulted by the Serbian protesters while reporting in Car Lazar Square. - On May 31, many journalists reporting from the Municipality of Zveçan were attacked by the local protesters while attempting to film the moment of an attack on a Kosovo Police vehicle.
+Among them, Burim Zariqi from RTV21 was physically assaulted by protesters. - In June, many journalists were attacked in the Municipality of Leposaviq while reporting.
+Among the injured was camera operator Albin Rahmani, who had leg injuries. - On June 16th, journalist Laura Kerolli and camera operator Ardijan Shala from the IndeksOnline portal were physically assaulted in Leposaviq. - On June 16, 2023, journalist Qendresa Sinani from Klan Kosova was injured in her right leg by masked protesters while reporting in Leposaviq. - On August 16, 2023, Lajmi.net's camera operator was assaulted while filming KRU Prishtina's disconnection of debtors in Shtime. - On September 17, 2023, journalist Ulpiana Emra from ArtMotion was attacked by fans while covering the Super Cup final basketball match between Trepça and Peja in Suharekë. - On November 10, 2023, a crew from the "Insajderi" portal was attacked in Vushtrri by local imam Halili. - On November 29, 2023, during a protest organized by the Social Democratic Party (PSD) in Prishtinë, camera operator Bujar Sylejmani from Voice of America was forcefully pushed while working. - On December 16, 2023, journalist Rinë Haziri from Lajmi. net was obstructed and attacked while reporting from Brezovica.
+An individual demanded she stop recording, then forcefully took her phone while threatening her.